sericaia/fiber-reactivelondon-presentation/slides/05-fiber-reconciler.md

 };
 ```

-Note: avoid dropping frames; React must be capable of deciding what is important to occur first; ReactPriorityLevel - less value => higher priority;
+Note: - ReactPriorityLevel - less value => higher priority;
 - NoWork = default value when fiber is created, no work pending, or set when work finished

+### GOAL: 60 fps

+Note: avoid dropping frames; React must be capable of deciding what is important to occur first;

 ### How to achieve that goal?